 When should I call my doctor?

-You should also contact your doctor immediately if you are unable to remove the cervical cap or it gets stuck (this is rare).
+You should also contact your provider if you can't remove the cervical cap or it gets stuck (this is rare).

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy